You are currently viewing Travel rules and countries’ entry requirements: introduction

 Visa prices vary, and some can be quite expensive, so it’s something to check even at the very beginning of your reflection on destination choices (if you’re interested in traveling for less; including to be able to travel more).

 Sometimes visas are valid for 10 years, sometimes for 30 days.
 Sometimes it’s up to you to decide based on your needs.
-Some allow multiple entries, others a single entry, others a specific number of entries.
+Some allow multiple entries, others a single entry, and others a specific number of entries.

 Sometimes the visa only allows you to enter by air.
 Sometimes visa requirements may differ depending on the mode of entry.